NCBI-Codeathons/beyond-phylogenies-team3/README.md

 # How to use our tool

 ## Installation
-Download the `python app.py` at ""
+1. Download the `app.py` from "https://github.com/NCBI-Codeathons/beyond-phylogenies-team3/blob/main/app.py" in your current directory
-The app can be simply run by executing `python app.py` in the user's command line interface (e.g. Terminal, Command Prompt).
+2. The app can be simply run by executing `python app.py` in the user's command line interface (e.g. Terminal, Command Prompt).

 ## Input
 Example VCF and Newick (also called New-Hampshire) file formats are provided in the  `example-data` folder.
 Upload the files at "http://127.0.0.1:5000/" then click "Visualize Data" and it will render.